Heliotrop3/league-of-legends-pro-db/README.md

 >
 </p>

-League of Legends Pro Database is a project born from the desire to sharpen my SQL skills while also working with interesting, real-world data.
-I have been following professional League of Legends for the past 5 years and while I could just visit [GameOfLegends](https://gol.gg/esports/home/) to view amazing player and team breakdowns, this doesn't help me learn SQL.
+League of Legends Pro Database is a project born from the desire to sharpen my querying skills while also working with interesting, real-world data.
+I have been following professional League of Legends for the past 5 years and while one could just visit [GameOfLegends](https://gol.gg/esports/home/) to view amazing player and team breakdowns, this doesn't help sharpen any querying skills.
 If you're wanting a detailed analysis then I'd recommend checking out [GameOfLegends](https://gol.gg/esports/home/).
 This repository was designed to provide the curious individual with a database to explore.